ermiasgelaye/Python-challenge/README.md

   ![PyBoss](Images/pyparagraph_2.gif)

-The [main script](PyParagraph/main.py) analyzes, and create a text output in pyParagraph [Analysis]  (PyParagraph/Analysis/pyParagraph_output.txtt) sub-folder.
+The [main script](PyParagraph/main.py) analyzes, and create a text output in pyParagraph [Analysis](PyParagraph/Analysis/pyParagraph_output.txtt) sub-folder.

  The code looks as follows: